Bausager/Downscaled_Inverters/README.md

 git pull
 git branch -a
 ```
-If there’s probably a need to code in a specific branch, if you're not in the right branc you need to select it from the list.
+There’s probably a need to code in a specific branch, if you're not in the right branch you need to select it from the list.
-Now you need to update it localy as follows
+Now you need to update it localy as follows:
 ```
 git checkout specific_branch
 git pull origin specific_branch